top of page

 Your testing level determines what level and who you compete with.
 There are no tests to take in Synchronized Skating (team skating), but most skaters on teams are required to train in Skating Skills, Singles, and Dance to achieve levels to compete on teams.

-Very few people will ever go to, or want to go to, the Olympics.
+Very few people will ever go to, or even want to go to, the Olympics.
 There are so many ways to participate and have fun!

 bottom of page